-Other versions are only approved for adults between the ages of 18 and 64, or adults over the age of 65.
+Other versions are only approved for adults between the ages of 18 and 64, or adults 65 and up.
 Your doctor can help determine which one is right for you based on your age and health.

 10. People with egg allergies can still receive a flu vaccine